 In the current test claim, claimants also plead sections 47605 and 47613.7 (among others).
-Therefore, since some amendments to section 47605 were not decided in the Charter Schools II claim (only subdivisions (j) and (k) were pled and decided) staff finds that the Commission retains jurisdiction over subdivision (b) of section 47605.
-However, staff finds that the Commission does not have jurisdiction over claims of activities based in section 47605, subdivisions (j) and (k), and 47613.7 (now § 47613), as amended by Statutes 1998, chapters 34 and 673, because these provisions were decided in the Charter Schools II test claim.
+Therefore, since some amendments to section 47605 were not decided in the Charter Schools II claim (only subdivisions (j) and (k) were pled and decided) the Commission finds that it retains jurisdiction over subdivision (b) of section 47605.
+However, the Commission finds that it does not have jurisdiction over claims of activities based in section 47605, subdivisions (j) and (k), and 47613.7 (now § 47613), as amended by Statutes 1998, chapters 34 and 673, because these provisions were decided in the Charter Schools II test claim.

-In sum, staff finds that the Commission has jurisdiction over subdivision (b) of section 47605 amended by Statutes 1998, chapter 34 and 673, which is further discussed below.
+In sum, the Commission finds that it has jurisdiction over subdivision (b) of section 47605 amended by Statutes 1998, chapter 34 and 673, which is further discussed below.
 This includes the activities claimants allege of "preparing and adopting policies, procedures and forms for reviewing and approving or denying charter petitions and other [related] activities ... and training staff regarding the requirement of the test claim legislation and the policies, procedures and forms."
 Claimants also plead, as an activity under section 47605, subdivision (b) (as amended by Stats.
 1998, ch.
 34) the activities of (1) requiring "a school district or county office